-In 2004, Brooklyn Bridge Park Development Corporation hired the landscape architecture team of Michael Van Valkenburgh Associates to lead an intensive planning process and prepare a master plan for Brooklyn Bridge Park.
-In 2005, the Master Plan was released, environmental reviews were completed, and the General Project Plan was approved (and subsequently modified in 2006 and 2010).
+In 2004, Brooklyn Bridge Park Development Corporation hired the landscape architecture team of Michael Van Valkenburgh Associates to lead an intensive planning process and prepared a master plan for Brooklyn Bridge Park.
+In 2005, the Master Plan was released, the Final Environmental Impact Statement (FEIS) was completed, and the General Project Plan was approved (and subsequently modified in 2006 and 2010).
 Ground was broken on the park in February 2008.
 The first section of parkland opened to the public at Pier 1 in 2010 and spaces have opened incrementally on the following timeline:

 2014: Pier 2

 2018: Pier 3